 Corporate G model.
-We r of accounti prudent risk r compliance priority of our
+We r of accounti prudent risk r compliance priority of our stress to 2014), d IL&FS c Gross a average retail cre years, or growth extension cholarship graduation.

 We will not dilute credit norms to get more business.
 We are very careful with our portfolio quality and we monitor indicators minutely.
 We rigorously subject the applications through 10 specific filters.
 We generally reject about 40-60% of the applications received by us based on product category as part of the above stringent filtration process.